Techtonica/curriculum/data-structures/what-is-a-data-structure.md

 ### Common Mistakes / Misconceptions

-Talk about the difference between a data structure and a data type.
+[Data structures](https://en.wikipedia.org/wiki/Data_structure) and [data types](https://en.wikipedia.org/wiki/Data_type) are not the same.
+Create an diagram outlining the key functional differences between type and structure.

 ### Check for Understanding

-Have students summarize to each other the reading material.
+Using a timer, apprentices will pair up for 10 minutes and quiz each other while reviewing the differences between data types and data structures.